UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   such as [PyCharm](https://www.jetbrains.com/pycharm).
   An IDE will automatically generate a virtual environment, and any time you use the IDE, it will "transfer" you to that virtual environment.
-  It is also helps to execute and debug your scripts.
+  It will also help to execute and debug your scripts.
   * If PyCharm does not automatically generate a virtual environment, you need to go to File --> Settings --> Project: [your project name] --> Python Interpreter, and check if